ingram1107/zettel-notes/lit/@Takanori2020.md

 seniors and part-time employees.
 The situation became evident as national average medical fee increased from ¥2,911 in 2000 to ¥5,869 in 2018, which is twice than in 2000.
-According to the 2018 survey, 28.6% Japanese from age 0 to 78 subsribed to the Insurance, where a sizable minority from the Abondaned Generation (18.6% from age 35 to 39, 18.9% from age 40 to 44, and 20.0% from age 45 to 49) form part of the statistics despite the increasing burden.
+According to the 2018 survey, 28.6% Japanese from age 0 to 78 subsribed to the Insurance, where a sizable minority from the Abandoned Generation (18.6% from age 35 to 39, 18.9% from age 40 to 44, and 20.0% from age 45 to 49) form part of the statistics despite the increasing burden.
 Despite the fee increase, National Health Insurance still faces financial deficit.
 The